adonisjs/v5-docs/content/api/orm/base-model.md

 ## Static properties/methods

 ### static boot
 Boot the model.
-Since the inheritance story of Javascript class is not that great with static properties.
+Since the inheritance story of JavaScript class is not that great with static properties.
 We need a custom `boot` phase to ensure that everything works as expected.

 ```ts
 User.boot()